Fat loss and weight loss are two often spoken terms that people use interchangeably, but they’re not the same things.

-Weight loss means an objective to decrease the weight of the body.
-It is the total of weight of your body fat, bones, organs, muscles, etc. whereas; fat loss means a goal to lower the percentage of body fat. i.e., the amount of fat contained in body compartments like belly, thighs, and back, etc.
+Weight loss is an objective to decrease in and is the total weight of your body fat, bones, organs, muscles, etc. whereas; fat loss means a goal to lower the percentage of body fat. i.e., the amount of fat contained in body compartments like belly, thighs, and back, etc.

-You can see that there is a marked difference between these two terms.
-Most of the people who have a desire to lose body weight are likely to carry excess body fat.
-If these individuals know about the right information, then they could be more inclined to specify that they are considering losing that body fat which causes them to weigh beyond where they feel comfortable.
+You can see that there is a significant difference between these two terms.
+Most of the people who have a desire to lose bodyweight likely carry excess body fat.

-Is It Normal That My Weight’s Not Changing Even Though My Body Fat Percentage Is Going Down?
+Is It a Good Thing My Weight’s Not Changing Even Though My Body Fat Percentage Is Going Down?

 - Unreliable: The stomach, bladder content, bowel, water retention, recent muscle gain/loss, recent fat gain/loss all contribute to your body’s weight which is why it can fluctuate every day.
 You can have no idea that what’s going on.